-April 22 is an important day for people all over the world—it is a day when we celebrate our planet Earth and think about ways we can protect the environment to make it a safer and healthier place for people, plants, and animals each day.
+April 22 is Earth Day!
+It’s an important day for people all over the world.
+It is a day when we celebrate our planet Earth and think about ways we can protect the environment to make it a safer and healthier place for people, plants, and animals each day.
 You don’t have to wait for that day to find ways you can help protect the Earth.

 Recycled Seed Starter Project

 What You Need:

 - seeds (carrots, green beans, radishes, and herbs grow well)

 1. Cut the lid and front flap of the egg carton off neatly.
 Set the front flap into the lid to cover up the holes.